Leah's Growth and Organizational Scaling Guide

 We don't challenge other functions with growth, we support the customer.

 1.2.
-Why do MQLs suck?
+Classic MQLs are not enough.
 What’s the deal with Marketing?

 Marketing qualified leads (MQL) deserve a special mention in this guide.
 The way that classical Marketing has operated within companies is that they generated MQLs which were handed off to sales.